ing-bank/rokku-sts/README.md

  * [AssumeRoleWithWebIdentity](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithWebIdentity.html)
  * [GetSessionToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetSessionToken.html)

-These are the two internal endpoints:
+This is the internal endpoint that is exposed:

  * **Checks if a user credentials are active**